katerinkus/frontend-nanodegree-mobile-portfolio/README.md

 3. Added a media query for css links in html (media = "print").
 It did not impact phones significantly and helped raise the desktop score by a few point.
  - Desktop: 94
  - Mobile: 87
+4. Added a media query for phones.
+As expected that did not change mobile score.
+However, desktop score increased by a few points.
+ - Desktop: 96
+ - Mobile: 87